How to Become a Dental Assistant in Thomaston Georgia

 The Role of a Dental Assistant in Thomaston GA

 Dental assistants are an important component of any Thomaston GA dental office and can perform a variety of tasks.
 Their principal job description is to provide support to the dentists and the administrative staff.
 Or simply put, to help keep the practice running successfully.
 Many dental assistants elect to specialize and obtain certification in a specific area, for example orthodontics.
 Even so most assistants carry out any duty that they are called upon to fulfill, for example:

-- Scheduling and verifying appointments
+- Scheduling and confirming appointments

-- Prepping patients for teeth treatments and cleanings
+- Readying patients for teeth treatments and cleanings

-- Giving instruments to dentists during procedures
+- Providing instruments to dentists during procedures

-- Preparing X-ray machines and processing X-rays
+- Prepping X-ray machines and handling X-rays

 - Ordering office and dental supplies

 Certification and licensing requirements for dental assistants differ by state, so consult with the Georgia dental board for your state’s regulations.
 Assistants dealing with X-ray machines most likely will have to be licensed and certified.
 A large number of dental assistants who are either required or choose to become certified take the Certified Dental Assistant (CDA) examination offered by the Dental Assisting National Board (DANB).